2015 Democratic Party of Japan leadership election: Electoral system

 In order to win, a candidate must secure more than 50% of points.
 If no candidate won more than 50%, a runoff was to be held the same day.
 In the runoff, only Diet members and approved candidates could vote.
+Nominations were taken on 7 January and the election held on the 18th.

 About 200,000 registered supporters and 30,000 toin members were eligible to vote.
 This was the first DPJ presidential election where the votes of grassroots members outweighed those of the Diet caucus.